Clogged ducts can occur for a few reasons so have a read.

 Your breasts may become firm and engorged in this area.
 You may feel very tender and sore.
 You might see some redness over the area.

-Every breastfeeding experience is different and sometimes there is no clear reason as to why milk ducts block.
+Every breastfeeding experience is different and sometimes there is no clear reason as to why milk ducts clog, but here’ a few reasons:

-Sometimes you need another approach.
+Sometimes you need another approach when your breast has clogged ducts.
 Skilled practitioners can help you to move the lumps and drain the region of breast congestion.
-Ultrasound Therapy and hands-on massage skills to assist your recovery, by Osteopaths with years of experience treating mastitis and other breastfeeding conditions (engorgement, blebs, blocked ducts).
-Find out more here.
+Ultrasound treatment and hands-on massage skills to assist your recovery, by Osteopaths with years of experience treating mastitis and other breastfeeding conditions (engorgement, blebs, blocked ducts).
+We can do that for you.

 Disclaimer: This information is general in nature.
 If you have concerns about your health, you should seek advice from your health care provider or if you require urgent care you should go to the nearest Emergency Dept.